Supervised multiway factorization: Discussion

 \section{Discussion}

 High-dimensional data with multiway structure are often encountered in modern research, yet present statistical methods to deal with such data are in their infancy and leave much room for further development.
-Most of the methodological development for the analysis of multiway data has come from fields other than statistics, such as computer science and chemometrics.
+Most of the methodological development for the analysis of multiway data has traditionally come from fields other than statistics, such as computer science and chemometrics.
 Perhaps in part because of this, methods for multiway data are often not based on a generative statistical model.
 In this article we have developed the SupCP method, which is based on a probabilistic CP factorization model in which additional covariates inform the factorization.
 Our simulation studies illustrate the advantages of SupCP for dimension reduction and interpretation when the underlying structure of multiway data is multi-linear and at least partially driven by additional covariates.
-Our application to facial image data illustrates how SupCP to estimate a generative model for multiway data with given covariates.
+Our application to amino acid data illustrates how supervision can facilitate interpretation of the underlying low-rank components.
+Our application to facial image data illustrates how SupCP can be used to more generally estimate a generative model for multiway data with given covariates.

+Many datasets can be represented as multiway arrays, but we caution that SupCP is not well motivated if the data do not have any multi-linear structure.
+In particular, SupCP and other approaches that involve multiway factorization are not universally applicable to visual image analysis problems.
+For our application to facial analysis it is critical that the images are well-aligned to common coordinates, and share common structure on that coordinate system.
+The data also show some (high-rank) multiway structure, as SupCP is more accurate than the analogous approach that relies on vectorization of the multiway images.
+State-of-the-art generative deep learning models, such as a properly trained conditional variational auto encoder, have also been applied to the task of facial image generation with promising results \cite{yan2016attribute2image}.

+Our model assumes that array data can be decomposed into low-rank structure and independent residual error.
+Extensions to the model may allow for more complex residual correlation structures, such as a separable covariance for a more general array normal framework \cite{hoff2011separable}.

 The SupCP framework introduced in this article may be extended in several ways.
 Here we have focused on the CP factorization because it allows for a straightforward extension of the supervised SVD model and has been shown to be an efficient factorization for facial image data.
 Supervised and probabilistic approaches to the Tucker factorization, or other multiway dimension reduction techniques, are interesting directions for future work.
 Moreover, there is a growing body of work on multiway factorization methods for sparse or functional data \citep{allen2012,allen2013multi}.
 The SupCP framework may be extended to accommodate sparse and functional data, or non-linear covariate effects, which are analogous to recent extensions of the SupSVD framework \citep{li2015supervised,fan2016projected}.
 Finally, here we have focused on allowing a random latent variable and covariate supervision for one mode (the sample mode).
 More general approaches which allow for supervision or random components in more than one mode is another promising direction of future work.